yusiali/yusiali.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     Here's my watch up and running.
-I planned this out to be a summer project before the start of uni, but it ended up taking over half a year lol.\n
+I planned this out to be a summer project before the start of uni, but it ended up taking over half a year lol.

 </div>

 <b>Objective: Build an analog watch from scratch using cathode ray Nixie tubes from the 1950s.</b>